 Maha Shivaratri is celebrated in honour of Hindu God Shiva, the lord of destruction.
-Find more about customs, traditions, celebration and dates for 2017 and 2018.
+Find more about customs, traditions, celebration and dates.

 Maha Shivaratri is one of the most revered Hindu festivals celebrated once a year as the night of Shiva, the Lord of Destruction.
 It is celebrated with great vigour and devotion in India, Nepal and across all Hindu communities worldwide.
 The uniqueness of this festival lies in observing 'jagaran' at night as the best time to perform the puja is at 'Nishita Kala' that is at night contrary to most other Hindu festivals that are celebrated during day time.
 Devotees keep fast all day, chant 'Om Namah Shiva', perform rituals and offer special puja to get blessings from Lord Shiva.